appsmithorg/appsmith-docs/tutorials/building-a-store-catalog-manager/README.md

 * **`Widgets`**: This directory is a container for all the widgets that will be part of the web-page `Page1`.
 You can think of Widgets as simple UI Components for your web-page, for example, a data-picker or a form.
 By default, this directory doesn’t have any pre-configured widgets.
 * **`Datasources`**: The datasources directory is a container consisting of all API's and queries that Page1 connects to.
-* Lastly, you can also see all the [JS libraries supported by Appsmith](https://docs.appsmith.com/core-concepts/connecting-ui-and-logic/working-with-js-libraries#included-js-libraries) under _**JS libraries you can use**_ section below the `Page` directory.
+* Lastly, you can also see all the [JS libraries supported by Appsmith](https://docs.appsmith.com/core-concepts/writing-code/ext-libraries) under the _**External libraries**_ section.
 These libraries are already imported into your app's environment, ready to be used.

 ## Creating your First Page